“I truly appreciated this program…It’s so important for our community to have these courageous conversations!”

 “I was incredibly moved by your presentation and was trying not to cry the entire time.”

-Kelwin is the current Director of Outreach and Engagement for the Cook County Assessor’s Office, which is responsible for valuing the county’s nearly 2 million properties fairly.
-Prior to the Assessor’s Office, Kelwin was Senior Outreach Planner for the The Chicago Metropolitan Agency for Planning (CMAP) where he led public engagement for Chicago’s regional plan, ON TO 2050.
-Other projects include: North Lawndale Quality-of-Life Plan, South Suburban Economic Growth Initiative, and Robbins Transit-Oriented Development (TOD) and Industrial Area Plan.
+Kelwin is the Chief Civic Engagement Officer and Deputy Assessor with the Cook County Assessor’s Office, which is responsible for valuing the county’s nearly 2 million properties fairly.
+In this role, Kelwin created the organization’s Racial Equity and Real Estate Conversations series assembling local and national experts to address challenges and provide solutions to racial disparities in housing and real estate in Chicago.
+Prior to the Assessor’s Office, Kelwin was Senior Outreach Planner for The Chicago Metropolitan Agency for Planning (CMAP) where he led public engagement for Chicago’s official regional plan, ON TO 2050.
+Other projects Kelwin contributed to in this role include: North Lawndale Quality-of-Life Plan, the South Suburban Economic Growth Initiative, and Robbins Transit-Oriented Development (TOD) and Industrial Area Plan.
 In addition, Kelwin led the organization’s Human and Community Development Committee, a multi-sector group of equity-focused public and private professionals and community leaders that guided the Chicago region’s inclusive growth and health equity strategies.

 Kelwin held numerous leadership roles with a social justice and outreach-focused church – St. Sabina.
 His work included community organizing and directing social services for the Auburn Gresham neighborhood in addition to leading programs to upskill residents, address food and housing insecurity, and combat violence.
-Kelwin also served as Executive Director of the church’s non-profit partner, The Beloved Community, where he led an Ivy League college exposure program for underserved high school students.
-Early in his career, Kelwin served the City of Chicago as Assistant to Mayor Richard M. Daley and Acting Deputy Chief of Staff for Human Infrastructure where he led the transformation of Chicago’s notorious public housing stock.
+He led a social service community outreach center for Catholic Charities of Chicago as the Director of Social Services and also served as Executive Director of a non-profit organization where he led an Ivy League college exposure program for underserved high school students.
+Kelwin started his professional and civic tenure in Chicago in government relations as Assistant to Mayor Richard M. Daley where he managed the city’s public housing and human capital departments.

-Kelwin holds a Bachelor’s Degree in City & Regional Planning from Cornell University where he studied for a semester in Rome, Italy in 1998 with the Cornell-in-Rome Program.
-He has a Master in Urban Planning Degree from the Harvard University Graduate School of Design where he contributed to the publication Shan Shui City: Urban Development in Wenzhou, China.
+Kelwin holds a Bachelor’s Degree in City & Regional Planning from Cornell University and a Master in Urban Planning Degree from the Harvard University Graduate School of Design.
 Kelwin also holds a Professional Certificate in Municipal Finance from the University of Chicago Harris School of Public Policy.
-He attended high school at The Francis W. Parker School in Chicago in Lincoln Park.